Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 # Week 7 #
 ### October 10th, 2024 ###

+Reflection:
-It is Thursday, I was watching harry potter last week, and this week for Studio Foundations we were asked to make an ambient display.
-I got the idea of making the rememberall ball, essentially a glowing ball that would be connected to google calendar and would shift colours based on whether there is an unpcoming event or not.
-Me, Sharon and Vivian got together on Tuesday and wrote the project proposal.
-I drew the system and process diagram while they worked on the text.
-I am really excited to work on this project.
-I have also started to work on a personal project of mine which is to create a macro keyboard with programmable keys.
-I am attempting to make a ergonomic design but the challenge is that perfect ergonomic design looks really bad.
-Let's see in the coming weeks if I can find a good balance.
+It is Thursday, and after rewatching the Harry Potter movies last week, I got the idea of making a Remembrall for my Studio Foundations class.
+The assignment was to create an ambient display, and I proposed building a glowing orb that connects to Google Calendar, changing colors based on whether there’s an upcoming event or not.
+My teammates, Sharon and Vivian, and I met on Tuesday to write up the project proposal.
+I created the system and process diagrams while they worked on the text.
+I’m thrilled to bring this concept to life!
+In addition to the Remembrall, I’ve also started working on a personal project, a macro keyboard with programmable keys.
+I want the keyboard to have an ergonomic design, but balancing functionality with an appealing aesthetic is challenging.

+<br><br>

+Speculation:
+The Remembrall project, if executed well, could serve as a prototype for a range of ambient devices that provide timely notifications without the intrusiveness of traditional screens.
+In a future where technology is integrated seamlessly into everyday life, ambient devices like these could be key players, enhancing productivity and organization without overwhelming users.
+On the other hand, my ergonomic macro keyboard project represents a growing trend in personalizing hardware for maximum comfort and efficiency.
+If successful, it could inspire others to create similar ergonomic tools, leading to a shift in how we approach productivity accessories.
+With the increasing awareness of ergonomic design in tech, more products might emerge that focus on balancing usability and visual appeal, especially in work-from-home environments.
 </br>
 </br>
 <img width="400" alt="Working session for project 2 proposal" src="assets/proposal_working.png">